travelnxt/appacitive-docs/index.md

 ------------

 You can send an email using a saved template.
-The template can be created and saved using the Portal.
+The template can be created and saved using the management portal.
+To know about creating email templates, read the blog post <a href="http://blogs.appacitive.com/2013/08/emails-and-email-templates-in-appacitive.html">here</a>.

 ** Parameter **